-When looking to confront opioid use disorder, medication-assisted treatment may be a productive route for some individuals.
+Group Counselin” width=”400″ height=”266″ />When looking to confront opioid use disorder, medication-assisted treatment may be a productive route for some individuals.
 Medication-assisted treatment, along with counseling, helps individuals quit their use of heroin or prescription opioids.
 One such medication that has a long history of effective use is methadone.
-This long-acting opioid agonist, methadone reduces withdrawal symptoms, craving, and blocking the euphoric effect of the drug.
-When patients take methadone as prescribed, it is safe and effective.
-Sunlight Medical Services offers a methadone treatment program helping individuals struggling with opioid use disorder get the support they need.
+This long-acting opioid agonist, methadone reduces withdrawal symptoms, and craving, and blocks the euphoric effect of the drug.
+When patients visit a Methadone Clinic and take methadone maintenance therapy as prescribed, it is safe and effective.
+Sunlight Medical Services is a clinic near Glendale, AZ, that offers a methadone treatment program helping individuals struggling with opioid use disorder get the support they need.

 The Possible Side Effects of Methadone

 Because methadone is a synthetic opioid, medical professionals tightly administer it.
 Doing so lessens the likelihood of abuse or harmful side effects.
-However, there are are some possible side effects when beginning a methadone treatment program.
+However, there are some possible side effects when beginning a methadone treatment program at a Methadone Treatment Center.
 For example, patients may experience the following:

 - Disturbed sleep

 - Sexual dysfunction

 - Menstrual irregularities

 If so, it’s important to talk with your counselors, therapists, or doctor at your Methadone Treatment Center so the dosage can be adjusted.
 Similarly, when patients first start a methadone treatment program at a clinic, they will be strictly monitored to reduce the risk of overdose or abuse.
 An overdose of methadone may not be obvious at first.
 But if patients show the following signs during their first week of Methadone Treatment, they need to readjust their usage under the guidance of their center’s doctor:

 - Pinpoint pupils